 The Communication and Media Studies program supports a number of options for Carleton students: select our flagship Bachelor of Communication and Media Studies (B.CoMS) degree as your major; add work placements to your degree in the Co-operative Education program; combine Communication and Media Studies with another discipline as a Combined Honours degree or a minor; or take the Global Media and Communication specialization if you have registered in the Bachelor of Global and International Studies (BGInS) program.

-Bachelor of Communication and Media Studies (Honours)
+Bachelor of Communication and Media Studies (B.CoMS) Honours

 Co-op work terms are paid, full-time, positions in a professional setting in the field of communication and media.
 Our students have placements with the provincial and federal governments, in private industry, university departments, and the media industry.
 Positions include roles such as communication analyst, marketing associate, outreach and communications officer, project manager, web developer, marketing and communications specialist, social media analyst, and broadcast media assistant.

 Students admitted to the Co-op program begin their first work term placement on completion of year two (with a minimum of 10 credits completed) in the B.CoMS program.
 Students must maintain a GPA of 9.0 to participate in Co-op.
 Work terms are normally four months in duration and students must complete three work terms.
 Please visit the Co-operative Education website for detailed information.